ragomez7/Food-101---Transfer-Learning-and-TensorFlow/README.md

 TensorBoard

-   Created tensor board to visualize training histories of both models.
+   Created TensorBoard to visualize training histories of both models.